Fluffernuttersandwich/Better7D2DbyFNS/README.md

 Not my circus, not my monkies.

+Both Khaine and FuriousRamsey do their own thing, and don't like people adding crap to their packs.

 ---

 **7. Why don't you use ModLauncher, bundle everything under one zip-file, or make a "real" Overhaul Mod like Darkness Falls and Rebirth?**

-ModLauncher (ML) won't work for my needs in using so many other authors mods in a collated list like this.
+A. ModLauncher (ML) won't work for my needs in using so many other authors mods in a collated list like this.
 I tried, it's just not for this use case.
 ML is for "real" pre-bundled Overhaul ModPacks.

-Khaine and FuriousRamsay have more time and talent to dedicate to their own "real" Overhaul ModPacks than I do.
-They make almost everything themselves in-house for their Overhaul ModPacks, or only use a handful of community-made framework mods.

-This list uses nearly 200 mods from about 100 different Mod Authors.
+B. This list uses nearly 200 mods from about 100 different Mod Authors.
 I cannot bundle their works into one zip file without each and every mod authors permission... see "herding cats".
 People who bundle other authors mods without permission/credit are seen as scum, and generally get banned from nicer modding communities.
 I don't want to piss off my fellow mod authors, they're good people!

+C. Khaine and FuriousRamsay have more time and talent to dedicate to their own "real" Overhaul ModPacks than I do.
+They make almost everything themselves in-house for their Overhaul ModPacks, or only use a handful of community-made framework mods.

 ---